devr24/Cloud.Core/README.md

 > In the sample above with Dependency Injection, the NamedInstanceFactory will resolve instance X/Y/Z automatically, as they'll be injected into the constuctor during DI initialisation.

-## Cloud.Core Docker Base Image
-The base image for all of our docker files is found within this repo, in the **Cloud.Core.BaseImage** folder.
-Update this as required - it's currently configured to run on Alpine Linux and .net Core 3.1 Runtime.

 ## Cloud.Core Project Templates
-The Cloud.Core project templates can be found in the **Cloud.Core Templates** folder - [read more about modifying and using the templates here](TBC).
+The Cloud.Core project templates can be found in the **Cloud.Core Templates** folder - [read more about modifying and using the templates here](https://dev.azure.com/cloudcoreproject/CloudCore/_wiki/wikis/CloudCore.wiki/35/Cloud.Core-Templates).

 ## Test Coverage
 A threshold will be added to this package to ensure the test coverage is above 80% for branches, functions and lines.
 If it's not above the required threshold